Anjani railway station

 Anjani railway station is a station on Konkan Railway.
+Anjani railway station is situated in revenue district of Ratnagiri in Maharashtra state, India.
 It is at a distance of 111.69 km down from Roha.
 The preceding station on the line is Khed railway station and the next station is Chiplun railway station.

+Anjani railway station was built and is operated & maintained by Konkan Railway Corporation (KRCL) a public sector company which was incorporated on 19 July 1990 and obtained certificate of commencement on 20 August 1990.